Certificate Overview

 The Social Justice Graduate Certificate explores the theories, systems, and policies that shape the pursuit of justice in society.
-You’ll examine how ideas of equity, rights, and fairness apply across institutions and global challenges.
-Through this four-course certificate, you’ll:
+You’ll examine how ideas of equity, rights, and fairness apply across institutions and global challenges, with a focus on the structures that influence social outcomes.

-- Build knowledge of classical and contemporary theories of justice and explore interrelated topics, such as human rights, affirmative action, income distribution, and the role of markets.
+- Analyze classical and contemporary theories of justice and related topics such as human rights, affirmative action, and income distribution.

-- Gain insight into policy and social justice issues that drive human actions and responses to global challenges, such as the environment, poverty, and development.
+- Assess policy and social justice issues related to global challenges such as the environment, poverty, and development.

-- Understand principles of social justice as they relate to topics such as education, government, health, media, and religion.
+- Apply social justice principles across institutions such as education, government, health, media, and religion.

 Courses

-The Social Justice Graduate Certificate requires four courses or 16 credits:
+The Social Justice Graduate Certificate includes four online courses:

 - 1 social justice foundational course